Leather Care – keep your leather happy!

 - Let leather breathe.
 Shoes are a good example here.
 Rather than wear one pair every single day, it’s far better to switch up and wear on pair one day and another the next.
 Your shoes will thank you for the extra day of “breathing time” by enjoying a much longer life.

 - Don’t let dirt linger on your leather.
-It’ll get dirty, of course, but a quick wipe down with a damp clothe at the end of the day will mean worlds to your favorite leather.
+It’ll get dirty, of course, but a quick wipe down with a damp cloth at the end of the day will mean worlds to your favorite leather.
 Our friends at Forbes have given us a very good article on cleaning your leather.

 - Store your leather when you aren’t using it.
 Shoes, boots, jackets, saddles, etc, etc. If you aren’t actively using them, store them somewhere in a cool dry place.
 A closet (more for your shoes than your saddle) or anywhere else where it won’t get overheated or dried out.
+Leather bound books are a special case and should be handled a bit differently.

 - Don’t let leather get dried out.
 You’ll see a lot of leather conditioners that make the promise of extending the life of your leather.
 It’s true – you can trust that.
 I’d stick with the name brands – the popular brands – but you cannot go wrong by conditioning your leather.
 We have run some tests here as well and will share what we found shortly.